Player Code of Conduct

 • No bare mid-drifts at any time

-ALCOHOL, TOBACCO, DRUGS: Use of alcohol, tobacco, or drugs, on or off the course, will not be tolerated and will be considered a violation of the Golfweek Junior Tour Player Code of Conduct.
+ALCOHOL, TOBACCO, DRUGS: Use of alcohol, tobacco, or drugs, on the course or at the facility, will not be tolerated and will be considered a violation of the Golfweek Junior Tour Player Code of Conduct.
 This violation will result in automatic disqualification and/or suspension from future events.

 ETIQUETTE/ON-COURSE BEHAVIOR: Serious breaches of etiquette can result in disqualification and/or suspension from future events.
 Violations include, but are not limited to: